(*edited)

 So where was I, on September 11, 2001?

-When I went into session, we discussed it, both scared out of our wits - but she also had this remarkable calming effect - not that everything was going to be okay, but that whatever it was, we would handle it.
+When I went into session, we discussed the possibilities if intentional - but she also had this remarkable calming effect - not that everything was going to be okay, but that whatever it was, we would handle it.

-At this point, I hadn't told her about my experience with a family member in South Florida yet, that would be a few weeks later - and my first thoughts were how I was going to handle explaining this to my daughter, anyway, so we spent the next 50 minutes talking about that.
+My first thoughts were how I was going to handle explaining this to my daughter when home from school, when I knew so little - so we spent the next 50 minutes talking about that.

-One thing we both agreed on - if it was terrorism, this event was going to change America irrevocably - and we were right.
+One thing we both agreed on - if it was terrorism rather than accident, this event was going to change America irrevocably - and we were right.

-After the session, everyone was gathered around the TV, the second plane had hit, and we learned it was definitely terrorism.
+After the session, everyone was gathered around the TV because now the 2nd plane had hit, and we learned it was definitely terrorism.

-They said they were releasing the children in an hour and sending them home and would not explain why - they were letting the parents do that.
+They said they were releasing the children in 1 hour and sending them home and would not explain why to the children, just telling them their parents would explain it.

-The second call I made was to my older sister, whose husband, a project manager of construction, was working on renovating O'Hare Airport in Chicago, literally working in a jet hangar.
+The 2nd call I made was to my older sister, whose husband, a project manager of construction, was working on renovating O'Hare Airport in Chicago - the 3rd largest international airport in the country - and we didn't yet know where the planes were coming from.

 Me: "K, have you seen the news?"